 Kidney disease caused by PPIs

-Proton pumps exist in almost every cell.
+Proton pumps exist in every cell, but they are commonly not quite tha same sort of pump as in the stomach - H+-ATPase rather than H+/K+-ATPase.
 Certainly they exist in the kidney, for one of the kidneys' functions is to excrete acid or alkali to keep the blood pH in a narrow healthy band.
 So some interference with kidney function should not be a surprise!
 If in doubt, try searching for - renal proton pump.

 - In early 2016 I received a Medscape article: Proton Pump Inhibitors May Increase Risk for Kidney Disease